arcolon14/arc-congen2024-radseq/README.md

   SS_02_090.2.fq.gz
 ```

-The contents of the `processed-samples` directory represent the sequencing reads (in `FASTQ` format) for 40 *Manacus* individuals.
-They are the demultiplexed, cleaned reads generated by running `process_radtags` on the raw data.
-In the excersices below, we are just using 40 out of the total 130 samples.
-SSee `stacks-logs/process_radtags/process_radtags.MAVI2.log` for additional details about how these reads were processed.
+The contents of the `processed-samples` directory represent the sequencing reads
+(in `FASTQ` format) for 40 *Manacus* individuals.
+They are the demultiplexed, cleaned
+reads generated by running `process_radtags` on the raw data.
+In the excersices below,
+we are just using 40 out of the total 130 samples.

+See `stacks-logs/process_radtags/process_radtags.MAVI2.log` for additional details
+about how these reads were processed.

-**Note:** For the sake of time, the files here only contain a subset of the total reads for each individual, those corresponding to a single chromosome-level scaffold.
+**Note:** For the sake of time, the files here only contain a subset of the total

-### `processed-samples`
+reads for each individual, those corresponding to a single chromosome-level scaffold.

 ### `alignments`